Man Lost Everything As He Waited On Callback From Illinois Department Of Employment Security That Never Came

 “The callback system also provides the ability to schedule follow-up callbacks.
 Essentially, this allows agents to circle back with claimants should the agent or claimant need time in the interim to, say, fill out or file a form.
 I’m unaware of any issue concerning these scheduled callbacks not being made, but will certainly look into it.”

-CBS 2 is committing to Working For Chicago, connecting you every day with the information you or a loved one might need about the jobs market, and helping you remove roadblocks to getting back to work.MORE NEWS: Chicago Weather: Dry And Quiet Pattern
+CBS 2 is committing to Working For Chicago, connecting you every day with the information you or a loved one might need about the jobs market, and helping you remove roadblocks to getting back to work.MORE NEWS: State, Local Health Departments Pausing Use Of Johnson & Johnson Vaccine Amid CDC, FDA Review

 We’ll keep uncovering information every day to help this community get back to work, until the job crisis passes.
 CBS 2 has several helpful items right here on our website, including a look at specific companies that are hiring, and information from the state about the best way to get through to file for unemployment benefits in the meantime.